fortunejs/fortune/README.md

 [![npm Version](https://img.shields.io/npm/v/fortune.svg?style=flat-square)](https://www.npmjs.com/package/fortune)
 [![License](https://img.shields.io/npm/l/fortune.svg?style=flat-square)](https://raw.githubusercontent.com/fortunejs/fortune/master/LICENSE)

 Fortune.js is a [database abstraction layer](https://en.wikipedia.org/wiki/Database_abstraction_layer) for data-driven applications, with networking out of the box.
-It runs in Node.js and web browsers, with adapters for IndexedDB in browsers and memory included.
-It also includes a HTTP listener (JSON & HTML serializers built-in) and a WebSocket wire protocol.
+It presents a common API for Node.js and web browsers, which is backed by IndexedDB in browsers and memory by default, with other options available via *adapters*.
+It also includes a HTTP listener with pluggable serializers, and a wire protocol for soft real-time using WebSocket.

 [View the website](http://fortune.js.org) for documentation.
 Get it from `npm`: